Publishing proposals

 How will we evaluate your proposal, and what happens next?

 Your proposal or manuscript will be considered by our Publishing Board.
-This is part of the Communications Committee, one of the standing committees of the URC’s General Assembly.
+This is part of the Resources Committee, one of the standing committees of the URC’s General Assembly.

 If, after careful consideration, the Board decides that we are the right body to publish your work, then the editorial and design process will begin.